oclint/oclint-docs/manual/oclint.rst

 Compilation Options
 -------------------

-OCLint needs to know the specific compiler options for the sources that are being inspected.
-There are two alternatives, specifying the compiler options or using compile commands database.
+For the sources that are being inspected, OCLint needs to know the compiler options for each of them.
+These options are the same arguments for actual compilers, like gcc or clang.
+There are two alternatives for passing the options to OCLint, namely specifying the compiler options directly to OCLint and using compilation database.

 Giving Compiler Options
 ^^^^^^^^^^^^^^^^^^^^^^^

-Compiler options can be given directly to OCLint for compilation process.
-It's straight forward that, after all OCLint options and sources, append ``--`` separator followed by all compiler options:
+Compiler options can be given directly to OCLint.
+It's quite straight forward, after all OCLint options and sources, append ``--`` separator followed by all compiler options:

 .. code-block:: none

     oclint [oclint options] <source0> [... <sourceN>] -- [compiler options]

-For example, if we are compiling a file named by following command:
+For example, if we are compiling a file by the following ``clang`` command:

 .. code-block:: bash

-    clang -x objective-c -arch armv7 -std=gnu99 -fobjc-arc -O0 -isysroot /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS6.0.sdk -g -I./Pods/Headers -c RPActivityIndicatorManager.m
+    clang -x objective-c -arch armv7 -std=gnu99 -fobjc-arc -O0 -isysroot /Developer/SDKs/iPhoneOS6.0.sdk -g -I./Pods/Headers -c RPActivityIndicatorManager.m

 (Wow, it's longer than expectation.)